 Director of the GSMA mWomen Programme

 Before joining GSMA in 2012, Beth was a Global Portfolio Manager with The Children’s Investment Fund Foundation.
 Prior to that, she worked in the U.S., Europe and South East Asia as a strategy consultant, primarily with The Boston Consulting Group.
 She has helped corporate, government and non-profit clients to refine their strategies, strengthen operational effectiveness and realize impact through partnerships.

 Beth earned an MBA from the Kellogg School of Management and BA from Northwestern University.
 Originally from Chicago, she currently lives in London.

 Marketing Manager for mHealth

 Edele Sheehan is the Marketing Manager for mHealth, responsible for strategy and execution of marketing and brand activities across mHealth initiatives.
 Edele developed her broad marketing and commercial expertise at a succession of world leading consumer goods companies, including Seagram and Rémy Cointreau.
-She also founded and ran an Irish pub group in the Spain.
+She also founded and ran an Irish pub group in Spain.
 Most recently she has held a global marketing role with a world leader in airtime remittance to emerging markets and a project management role for the International League Against Epilepsy and the International Bureau for Epilepsy.